Benlewis9000/BossbarTemperature/README.md

 # BossbarTemperature
 Spigot plugin that simulates temperatures via the BossBar.
+Native to Spigot 1.13.2, untested on other versions.

 This project is actively maintained; upcoming features will include the ability to add different seasons, degrees of randomness to the daily weather, and a better algorithm for calculating temperatures (e.g. Bezier curves instead of sine wave transformation).